 A. In many countries RFE/RL journalists work at tremendous risk, including Uzbekistan, Turkmenistan, and Belarus--countries that consistently rank at the bottom of Freedom House's Global Freedom of the Press Survey rankings.
 Journalists working for RFE/RL are often harassed, threatened, physically assaulted, or detained in connection with their professional activities.

-In addition to violence, RFE/RL has endured other efforts to limit its broadcast capacity and impact.
+In addition to violence, RFE/RL has endured other efforts to limit its reach and impact.
 Authorities have blocked our website in Crimea, jammed our broadcasts and blocked our website in Iran, banned us from FM and closed our bureau in Azerbaijan, refused or stripped accreditation for our journalists in Tajikistan, Turkmenistan, and Uzbekistan, and used targeted pressure in Russia to dissuade local affiliates from carrying our programs.

 RFE/RL journalists face hazards resulting from war and instability in Afghanistan, Iraq, and Pakistan.
 Colleagues with our Persian language service, Radio Farda, which operates from Prague, report on Iran with the knowledge that their work puts their friends, families, and colleagues inside the country at risk.

 Nothing is more important than the safety of our journalists.
 We work closely with the U.S. and European governments, embassies, and many nongovernmental organizations to develop support networks and find ways to protect our journalists when they're under threat.
-Learn more about the treats facing journalists where we report on our Journalists In Trouble.
+Learn more about the treats facing journalists where we report on our Journalists In Trouble page.